daneshvar-amrollahi/Parallel-Price-Predictor/README.md

 ## Parallel Price Predictor

-The goal of this project is to predict the classify houses into two categories (expensive and inexpensive) based on their GrLivArea (the above ground (grade) living area).
+The goal of this project is to classify houses in a dataset into two categories (expensive and inexpensive) based on their GrLivArea (the above ground (grade) living area).
 The classification is done by the Mean-Standard Deviation method. **POSIX Threads** is used for multithreading.

 The inputs of the program are:
-1. Directory of dataset
+1. Directory of the dataset
 2. Threshold for determining the category of a house price

 The program is implemented in both serial and parallel.
 The serial version inputs one whole complete dataset.
-The parallel version inputs multiple datasets and assigns 1 thread to each datasets.
+The parallel version inputs multiple datasets and assigns exactly 1 thread to each dataset.

 The program outputs the accuracy of the classifier.